vipulwarthe/student-performance-ml-project-2026/README.md

        docker push 459499397844.dkr.ecr.us-east-1.amazonaws.com/sp-repo:latest

 ## create ECS cluster

+*  create ECS cluster
 *  create TaskDefination
 *  create service
+*  go to the cluster click on Task and copy the public ip

 ## access the application using <public ip of cluster:5000>  with /predicdata to predict the performancre